zs0302/Leary-lab-manual/README.md

 ## REDCap Instruction

 We use REDCap to track hours and record what you have done weekly.
-Go to [here](https://medicine.missouri.edu/research/investigator-resources/show-me-portal/show-me-portal-resources)
+Go to [Show Me Portal](https://medicine.missouri.edu/research/investigator-resources/show-me-portal/show-me-portal-resources), click the yellow button "LAUNCH REDCAP" and login with your pawprint and password.

+Here is the procedure for making your weekly record:

 The process is: Weekly Time Summary<< Add/Edit records<< Create a new report which contains all the records on the past week.